adamoshen/song-lyric-graph/README.md

 library(stringr)
 ```

-Other required packages that are used but not loaded: `purrr`, `DT`.
+Other required packages that are loaded but not attached: `purrr`, `DT`.
+Requires `tibble` 3.0.0 or higher.

 ## Running the app